China National Petroleum Corporation: Afghanistan

-In December 2011, Afghanistan signed a deal with CNPC for the development of oil blocks in the Amu Darya basin, a project expected to earn billions of dollars over two decades; the deal covers drilling and a refinery in the northern provinces of Sar-e Pol and Faryab and is the first international oil production agreement entered into by the Afghan government for several decades.
+In December 2011, Afghanistan signed a deal with CNPC for the development of oil blocks in the Amu Darya basin, a project expected to earn billions of dollars over two decades; the deal covered drilling and a refinery in the northern provinces of Sar-e Pol and Faryab and was the first international oil production agreement entered into by the Afghan government for several decades.
 All CNPC operations were shut down in Afghanistan due to the Taliban takeover.

 Kazakhstan

 CNPC is one of the most active Chinese companies in the petroleum sector in Kazakhstan.
 It is heavily involved in the development of Kazakh oil after the acquisition of Alberta-based PetroKazakhstan, a company with all operations in Kazakhstan.
 The company was purchased for $4.18 billion.
 Political resistance in Kazakhstan to the deal was placated by the sale of a minority stake in PetroKazakhstan by CNPC to KazMunaiGaz, the Kazakh state-owned oil company.

 In June 2023, CNPC received full support from Samruk-Kazyna for investments in the expansion of Kazakhstan's gas and oil pipeline capacities, as well as the construction of a sour gas processing plant to be located at the Kashagan offshore development site.
 In addition, CNPC was involved in the upgrade projects at the Shymkent oil refinery.
-Through the implementation of these projects, China will be able to receive oil produced and then diverted from Kazakhstan.
+Through the implementation of these projects, China would be able to receive oil produced and then diverted from Kazakhstan.
 The modernisation of the oil refinery in Shymkent was completed in August 2023.